-Let's look dt our 4 KAV
+Let's look at our 4 KAV

-Goal 1 Longer and healthier lives for all
+Goal 1Longer and healthier

 On average, people in the North East and North Cumbria die younger than people in most other parts of England, and have a longer periods of ill health before they die.
 We want to change this.